MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webdriver.md

     `EdgeDriver` has now been configured to drive the WebView2 in your project.
 For example, if you're using the **WebView2API Sample**, your code can now navigate to `https://microsoft.com` by running the `e.Url = @"https://www.microsoft.com";` command, as shown in the next code listing.

-1. Verify that Selenium can drive WebView2, by setting a breakpoint on the `e.Url` line and running the project.
+1. Verify that Selenium can drive WebView2.
+To do this, set a breakpoint on the line `e.Url = @"https://www.microsoft.com";`, and then run the project.

     ```csharp
         //Navigate the WebView2API Sample from bing.com to microsoft.com